SaraMkh/Casting_Agency/README.md

             }

 -PATCH '/movies/<id>'
 Update an existing movie,
 which will require the title and released date of the movie.
+Data:

             {
             "movie": (the movie after the Update)",
             "success": true
             }
 -PATCH '/actors/<id>'
 Update an existing actor,
 which will require the name, age, gender and movie id (which movie he will acto in it) of the actor.
+Data:

             {
             "movie": (the actor after the Update)",
             "success": true
             }
 -DELETE '/movies/<id>'
 DELETE a movie using it's ID
+Data:

             {
             "movie": (the movie after the Update)",
             "success": true
             }
    -DELETE '/actors/<id>'
 DELETE a actor using it's ID
+Data:

             {
             "movie": (the actor after the Update)",
             "success": true
             }
-#### How to run the test file
+## How to run the test file

 To run the tests, run
 ```
 $ dropdb Casting_AgencyTest
 $ createdb Casting_AgencyTest